Thermodynamics 1

 On successful completion of this unit, students will be able to:

-1. Analyse the thermodynamics properties of pure substance and apply the ideal gas law to a range of engineering situations;
+1. Analyse the thermodynamic properties of pure substances and apply the ideal gas law to solve engineering problems;

-5. Calculate the entropy changes of a system and determine the entropy generation of various engineering processes; and
+5. Calculate entropy changes and determine entropy generation in engineering processes; and

-6. Apply the energy and mass conservation laws to determine the properties of the mixture of ideal gas mixture.
+6. Apply the laws of energy and mass conservation to determine the properties of ideal gas mixtures.

 Assessment